-No. Complainants may use the OPI state complaint form or another method such as a written statement or letter as long as it contains the required information.8
+No. Complainants may use the OPI IDEA State Complaint Form or another method such as a written statement or letter as long as it contains the required information.
+If a party needs assistance in completing the form, please contact the Dispute Resolution Office at (406) 444-2046.